 Stamus Networks Network Detection and Response (NDR) solution helps bank identify threat to its accounting network

-With the help of the Stamus Networks network detection and response (NDR) solution Stamus Network Detection and Response (NDR), one of our European financial services customers made an interesting discovery of suspicious activity on their network that resulted in a substantial incident investigation and response.
+With the help of the Stamus Networks network detection and response (NDR) solution Stamus Network Detection and Response (Stamus NDR), one of our European financial services customers made an interesting discovery of suspicious activity on their network that resulted in a substantial incident investigation and response.

-In this series of articles, we explore a set of use cases that we have encountered in real-world customer deployments of our network detection and response solution (NDR), Stamus Network Detection and Response (NDR) Platform (SSP).
+In this series of articles, we explore a set of use cases that we have encountered in real-world customer deployments of our network detection and response solution (NDR), Stamus Network Detection and Response (Stamus NDR) Platform.
 In each case we work to explain what we found, how we found it, and why it matters.

 In this situation, the customer is a subsidiary of a large European banking and insurance conglomerate (also a customer) with a mix of on-premise, branch office, public and private cloud assets.
 They have a substantial security infrastructure in place, including endpoint detection, VPN, firewall, and multi-factor authentication from many of the industry’s top security vendors.